MICROSOFT FABRIC IMPLEMENTATION

 • Migrate Premium workspaces to Fabric capacity

-• Convert import models to Direct Lake
+• Assess and migrate semantic models to Direct Lake - rebuilding where needed

-• Typical timeline: 6–10 weeks
+• Typical timeline: 6–12 weeks

 PATH B - CONSOLIDATION